mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 services:
   # Service will be accessible through zcli VPN under: http://adminer
 - hostname: adminer
-  # Type and version of a used service.
+  # Type and version of service used.
   type: php-apache@8.0
   # Whether the service will be run on one or multiple containers.
   # Since this is a utility service, using only one container is fine.